-Quality Management System (QMS)
+3. Quality Management System (QMS)

-To comply with a certificated organisation Part, Parts 109, 140 and 149 organisations seeking certification, must develop, document, implement, and maintain a QMS Quality (Safety) Management System with appropriate IQA internal quality assurance procedures, .
-They are the planned activities that make up the QMS Quality Management System.
+Part 109, 140 and 149 organisations seeking certification, must develop, document, implement, and maintain a QMS with appropriate IQA procedures, the planned activities that make up the QMS.

 A certificated organisation should establish a QMS process that is: